sarau-xyz/ipfs-uploader/README.md

 # Ipfs-uploader
-It is a service made to save images securely in IPFS.
+It is a service made to save images securely in IPFS for Sarau.XYZ dApp.

 To use it, just put the credentials in the .env file.